 - Branches can be no more than 6 inches in diameter

-- Branches cannot be longer than 3 feet
+- Branches must be longer than 3 feet

 - Only normal residential brush is accepted – no land clearing.
 If you hire a contractor, the contractor is responsible for removing the brush